Travis Country

-Travis Country construction began in 1973 and was the first environmentally planned community in Austin; many precautions were taken to reduce the risk of silt and building run-off polluting Barton Creek or the watershed.
-The neighborhood remained unfinished until the early 1990′s when the last developable subdivisions were bought within Travis Country.
-New sections (built 1990+) including Lost Creek at Gaines Ranch, Village Park at Travis Country and Travis Country Green.
+This was the first environmentally planned community in Austin; with construction beginning in 1973, many precautions were taken to reduce the risk of silt and building run-off from polluting Barton Creek or the watershed.
+The neighborhood remained unfinished until the early 1990’s when the last developable land was bought within Travis Country.

 Area Schools: Austin Independent School District